Painful Intercourse Treatment in Toronto

 Should painful intercourse be treated medically?

 Yes.
-If intimacy has become painful, it is worth discussing with a qualified gynecologist so the issue can be diagnosed and addressed appropriately.
+If intimacy has become painful, it’s worth discussing with a qualified gynecologist so the issue can be diagnosed and addressed appropriately.

 Does FemRenew offer non-surgical care for painful intercourse?